Premik/blender_rhubarb_lipsync_ng/README.md

 ### Installation

-1. Go to the [releases page](https://github.com/Premik/blender_rhubarb_lipsync_ng/releases/latest) and download the `rhubarb_lipsync_ng<your_system>*.zip` anywhere to your PC.
-For example `rhubarb_lipsync_ng-Windows-1.3.0.zip` for Windows.
+1. Go to the [releases page](https://github.com/Premik/blender_rhubarb_lipsync_ng/releases/latest) and download the `rhubarb_lipsync_ng<your_system>*.zip` file to your PC.
+For example: `rhubarb_lipsync_ng-Windows-1.3.0.zip` for Windows.

 2. Run Blender, go to the `Main menu/Edit/Preferences/Addons`.
-Click the **Install** button (top right) and select the downloaded zip (don't unzip the file).
+Click the **Install** button (top right) and select the downloaded zip file (don't unzip the file).

 ![Install plugin](doc/img/PluginInstall.png)

-3. After short moment the plugin would install and show up. **Enable the plugin** by ticking the checkbox in front of the plugin name.
+3. After a short moment, the plugin will install and show up. **Enable the plugin** by ticking the checkbox in front of the plugin name.

-4. Verify the `rhubarb` executable is working by pressing the **Check rhubarb version**.
-Note the plugin wraps the executable from [rhubarb-lip-sync](https://github.com/DanielSWolf/rhubarb-lip-sync) project.
+4. Verify the `rhubarb` executable is working by pressing the **Check rhubarb version** button.
+Note the plugin wraps the executable from the [rhubarb-lip-sync](https://github.com/DanielSWolf/rhubarb-lip-sync) project.

 ![Version check](doc/img/rhubarbVersion.gif)

-Note: Generally, each time you see a button is disabled hover the mouse cursor over the button and a popup would show the reason.
+Note: Generally, each time you see a button is disabled, hover the mouse cursor over the button and a popup will show the reason.

-### Create capture
+### Create Capture

-1. There should now be new ***RLSP*** tab visible in the 3d view with two panels.
-First create new `Capture` in the current scene by pressing **Create capture** button in the `RLSP: Sound setup and cues capture` panel.
+1. There should now be a new ***RLSP*** tab visible in the 3D view with two panels.
+First, create a new `Capture` in the current scene by pressing the **Create capture** button in the `RLSP: Sound setup and cues capture` panel.

 1. Select a sound file.
    * Note the plugin can convert sound files to the supported formats.
-   * For better experience: Enable **Audio Scrubbing**, **Cache** and **Sync to Audio**
+   * For a better experience: Enable `Audio Scrubbing` `Cache` and `Sync to Audio`.
-   * Optionally place the `sound strip` to the `Sequencer` by pressing **Place as Strip** button.
-You can set the start frame here.
-But if you change the start frame later, you need to remove the strip and place it again.
+   * Optionally, place the `sound strip` in the `Sequencer` by pressing the **Place as Strip** button.
+You can set the start frame here, but if you change the start frame later, you need to remove the strip and place it again.

 1. Press the **Capture** button.
 The list of Cues should get populated.
 Note:
-   * The capture task runs in background.
-So you can still use Blender while it is runninig.
-You can even create and run another capture(s) concurently.
-But pressing `Esc` would cancel the running operator.
+   * The capture task runs in the background, so you can still use Blender while it is running.
+You can even create and run another capture(s) concurrently.
+However, pressing `Esc` will cancel the running operator.
-   * The underlying `rhubarb cli` is also able to utilize multiple-threads.
-But only for longer sound clips.
-It runs single-threaded for sort sounds.
+   * The underlying `rhubarb cli` is also able to utilize multiple threads, but only for longer sound clips.
+It runs single-threaded for short sounds.
-   * There are additional capture options available when pressing the small `⌄` button beside the `Capture` button.
-Like extended-shapes usage or **Dialog file**.
-Dialog file is a sound transcription which can improve accuracy, but only works for english.
+   * There are additional capture options available when pressing the small `⌄` button beside the `Capture` button, such as extended-shapes usage or **Dialog file**.
+The dialog file is a sound transcription that can improve accuracy, but only works for English.

 1. You can preview the captured cues by clicking on the cue lists.
 Too short or too long cues are highlighted in red.
-You can also start playback and the small icon would follow the cues.
-But there is probably some refreshing-bug and sometimes the icon doesn't refresh unless mouse cursor is moving over the panel.
+You can also start playback, and the small icon will follow the cues.
+However, there is probably some refreshing bug, and sometimes the icon doesn't refresh unless the mouse cursor is moving over the panel.

 ![Capture](doc/img/capture.gif)

 ### Map cues to Actions